JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 Not every piece of Kotlin code can be compiled to all platforms.
 The Kotlin compiler prevents you from using platform-specific functions or classes in your common code since this code can't be compiled to a different platform.

-For instance, you can't use the `java.io.File` dependency from the common code because it can't be compiled to native
+For instance, you can't use the `java.io.File` dependency from the common code.
+It's a part of the JDK, while common code is also compiled to native code, where the JDK classes are not available:
-platforms:

 ![Unresolved Java reference](unresolved-java-reference.png){width=500}